 Making sourdough bread is a slow-food process.
 While the instructions may seem complicated, it doesn’t really take a lot of effort to bake a sourdough bread recipe.
 But it does take time.
 Time for the bread to rise.
-Time for the flavours to develop.
+Time for the flavors to develop.
 Time for the structure to ripen.

 If you don’t yet have a sourdough starter, this loaf will take a week to make.
 If you have a starter to draw from plan to mix the preferment the night before.
 In the morning you’ll make the sourdough bread dough, let it rise and you’ll have hot bread for dinner.
 Once you taste it, though, it will be worth the wait.